Crespiito/phptravels/ExplorerTestPhpTravel/ExploratedTest.md

-# Exploratory Test Report
+# Part 1: Exploratory Test

 ### Focus:
-the focus of the exploratory test is the hotel booking functionality in the site.
+The focus of the exploratory test is to evaluate the hotel booking functionality of the phptravel site.

-the first thing that we need to do is login in the page using the follow credentials
+The first thing that we need to do is log onto in the page using the follow credentials:

     user: user@phptravels.com
     password: demouser